 - Social media marketing

 - Sales campaigns

 You don’t have to spend money on all of these efforts.
-If you have a local business, then national marketing is unneeded.
+If you have a local business, then national marketing should be less of a focus for new real estate agents.
+Focus on the local housing market for the majority of your spending.
+Cover your national needs by placing your available properties on your real estate website and on listing websites like Zillow.
 Perhaps you’re comfortable handling social media efforts on your own and don’t need a budget for this.
 If you write your own blog posts, then your content marketing budget wouldn’t be needed either.

-Some real estate agents look for an all-in-one real estate agent marketing company that handles several of these efforts.
+Some realtors look for an all-in-one real estate agent marketing company that handles several of these efforts.
 Be careful with these.
 They may do a lot, but they don’t do anything well.
-Many of these services are sales companies disguised as a marketing agency.
-You pay a monthly fee for a cookie-cutter real estate agent marketing package.
+Many of these services are sales companies disguised as marketing agencies.
+You pay a monthly fee for a cookie-cutter template-style real estate agent marketing package.

 Sample Real Estate Agent Marketing Budget

 It doesn’t matter what the size of your market budget is; you need to maximize it to get the most of it.
 Remember that one of the most effective methods of marketing is completely free.
 Networking is a real estate agent’s secret weapon when it comes to marketing, and it doesn’t cost you anything but time.